gem/oq-engine/doc/engine/Architecture.md

 calculator.
 We routinely add several new GMPEs per release; adding new calculators is less common and it requires more expertise, but it is possible and it has been done several times in the past.
-In particular it is often easier to add specific calculator optimized for a given use case rather than complicating the current calculators.
+In particular it is often easier to add a specific calculator optimized for a given use case rather than complicating the current calculators.

 The results of a computation are automatically saved in the datastore